ThomasMertes/seed7/src/read_me.txt

                                         (using format %f) will
                                         always work ok.

-  LIMIT_FMT_E_MAXIMUM_FLOAT_PRECISION: Defined when a printf
+  LIMIT_FMT_E_MAXIMUM_FLOAT_PRECISION: Defined if a printf
                                        (using format %f) with a
                                        larger precision crashes.
                                        In that case it is defined
                                        with a low precision limit
                                        as string.

-  ISNAN_WITH_UNDERLINE: Defined when the macro/function _isnan() is
+  ISNAN_WITH_UNDERLINE: Defined if the macro/function _isnan() is
                         defined in <float.h> respectively <math.h>
                         instead of isnan().

-  USE_ALTERNATE_LOCALTIME_R: Defined when the function
+  USE_ALTERNATE_LOCALTIME_R: Defined if the function
                              alternate_localtime_r() should be used
                              instead of localtime().

-  USE_LOCALTIME_R: Defined when the thread-safe function
+  USE_LOCALTIME_R: Defined if the thread-safe function
                    localtime_r() should be used instead of
                    localtime().

-  USE_LOCALTIME_S: Defined when the thread-safe function
+  USE_LOCALTIME_S: Defined if the thread-safe function
                    localtime_s() should be used instead of
                    localtime().

-  DEFINE_OS_ENVIRON: Defined when environ respectively _wenviron
+  DEFINE_OS_ENVIRON: Defined if environ respectively _wenviron
                      is not defined in <stdlib.h> or <unistd.h>.
                      In this case environ respectively _wenviron
                      must be defined.

-  INITIALIZE_OS_ENVIRON: Defined when environ respectively
+  INITIALIZE_OS_ENVIRON: Defined if environ respectively
                          _wenviron is NULL unless getenv() is
                          called.

-  LIMITED_CSTRI_LITERAL_LEN: 0, when the C compiler does not limit
+  LIMITED_CSTRI_LITERAL_LEN: 0 if the C compiler does not limit
                                the length of string literals and
                                at run-time the string literal has
                                the correct value.
-                             -1, when the compiler prohibits long
+                             -1 if the compiler prohibits long
                                string literals.
-                             -2, when at run-time the whole string literal is wrong.
+                             -2 if at run-time the whole string literal is wrong.
-                             >0, when at run-time the string
+                             >0 if at run-time the string
                                literal is correct up to a position.

-  LIMITED_ARRAY_LITERAL_LEN: 0, when the C compiler does not limit
+  LIMITED_ARRAY_LITERAL_LEN: 0 if the C compiler does not limit
                                the length of array literals and
                                at run-time the array literal has
                                the correct value.
-                             -1, when the compiler prohibits long
+                             -1 if the compiler prohibits long
                                array literals.
-                             -2, when at run-time the whole array literal is wrong.
+                             -2 if at run-time the whole array literal is wrong.
-                             >0, when at run-time the array
+                             >0 if at run-time the array
                                literal is correct up to a position.

   NO_BIG_LIBRARY: Defined as -1.
 The meaning is: No library to